atul-atul/atul-atul.github.io/docs/_posts/2024-05-10-zookeeper-paper.md

     sends to replicas, which all execute in zxid order
   * *FIFO client order*
     each client specifies an order for its operations (reads AND writes) by sending requests one after another
-    writes:
+    *  **writes:**
-      writes appear in the write order in client-specified order this is the business about the "ready" file in section 2.3
+      writes appear in the write order in client-specified order using the "ready" file
-    reads:
+    *  **reads:**
-      each read executes at a particular point in the write order (when the ready file exists) a client's successive reads execute at non-decreasing points in the order a client's read executes after all previous writes by that client a server may block a client's read to wait for previous write, or sync()
+        * each read executes at a particular point in the write order (when the ready file exists)
+        * a client's successive reads execute at non-decreasing points in the order
+        * a client's read executes after all previous writes by that client, a server may block a client's read to wait for previous write, or sync()

   Read order rules help reasoning.
   ```